converged-computing/flux-cloud/docs/getting_started/minikube.md

   name: {{ minicluster.name }}
   namespace: {{ minicluster.namespace }}
 spec:
-  # localDeploy needs to be false
-  localDeploy: false

   # Number of pods to create for MiniCluster
   size: {{ minicluster.size }}